Bergen County Medical Professionals Divorce Attorneys

 Consult with Our Firm Today

 At Sherwood, Johnson & Poles, we understand the unique issues that doctors and other medical professionals face during a divorce.
-With over 60 years of combined experience, we can help you seek out the resolution that works best for you.
+With over 25 years of experience, we can help you seek out the resolution that works best for you.
 Divorce can be especially stressful for a medical professional but obtaining professional legal counsel does not have to be.
 We would be proud to represent you in your divorce case and will work tirelessly to protect what you have worked so hard to achieve, whether that is a private practice or a 20-year career.

 Consult with our office online today or secure an appointment by calling (888) 224-1218.

 Why Hire Our Firm?Personalized Attention For Your Unique Case

 Personalized Approach For Every Case

 Distinguished & Knowledgeable Attorneys

 Evening Appointments Available